Outcome (film): Production

-It was announced in April 2023 that Apple TV+ had acquired the film, which was to be directed by Jonah Hill.
-He would also star in the film, while Keanu Reeves was in negotiations at that point to star alongside him.
-Hill co-wrote the screenplay with Ezra Woods.
+It was announced in April 2023 that Apple TV+ had acquired the film, directed by and co-starring Jonah Hill, with Keanu Reeves in negotiations to star alongside him.
+Hill also co-wrote the screenplay with Ezra Woods.
 In January 2024, Reeves was confirmed to star in the film, with principal photography scheduled to begin in March 2024 in Los Angeles, and expected to wrap in May.
-Nick Houy serves as an editor for the film.
-In March, Cameron Diaz was said to be in advanced talks to join the film in an undisclosed starring role.
-Days later, Diaz was confirmed to have signed on to join the cast, with Matt Bomer also joining in another undisclosed role.
-This will mark the first time Reeves and Diaz have appeared in a film together since Feeling Minnesota (1996).
-Principal photography began on March 20, 2024, shortly after the production of Reeves and Aziz Ansari's comedy film Good Fortune.
+Nick Houy served as an editor for the film.
+In March, Cameron Diaz was said to be in advanced talks to join the film in an undisclosed starring role; days later, Diaz was confirmed to have signed on, with Matt Bomer also joining in another undisclosed role.
+The film marks the first time Reeves and Diaz have appeared in a film together since Feeling Minnesota in 1996.

+Principal photography began on March 20, 2024, shortly after the production of Reeves and Aziz Ansari's film Good Fortune.
 In April, Susan Lucci, David Spade, Laverne Cox, Kaia Gerber, Roy Wood Jr. and Atsuko Okatsuka were added to the cast.
 Cox revealed her role as Virginia in September, and revealed her involvement with Reeves in "one big scene", likening it to "a one-act play within the film".
+In January 2026, Cary Christopher revealed he was a part of the cast.

 Release

-Outcome is set to be released by Apple TV+.
+Outcome was released by Apple TV on April 10, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.

+Ian Freer of Empire gave the film 2 out of 5 stars, writing that Outcome "needed a more refined, truthful director."
+M.N.
+Miller of FandomWire wrote that Outcome "plays rough and foul," but underneath is "warm, tender, and disarmingly human."